adityanarayananraghavan/FPGA-Lock-Project-with-Solenoid/README.md

 ## Applications
 - FPGA-based electronic locking systems
-- Access control and security systems
+- Access control and security solutions
 - Educational projects for learning Verilog and FSM design
-- Embedded and digital system prototyping
+- Embedded systems and digital design demonstrations

 ---

 ## Conclusion
-The **VSDFPGA Lock Project** is a practical FPGA-based security system that demonstrates FSM-driven control, structured Verilog design, and real-world hardware interfacing.
+The **VSDFPGA Lock Project** is a practical FPGA-based security system showcasing FSM-driven control, structured Verilog design, and real-world hardware interfacing.
+It provides a strong foundation for understanding and extending FPGA-based control and security applications.